kenatiod/MUT/UMU Ref Synopsis Timeline.md

 #### Klein, G., et al. (2004).
 Ten challenges for making automation a "team player" in joint human-agent activity.

 This article identifies ten challenges for designing automated systems that can effectively collaborate with humans.
 These challenges include maintaining common ground, managing attention, and supporting predictability.
 The authors emphasize the importance of considering human-automation interaction as a form of teamwork and provide insights for developing more effective collaborative systems.

+#### Matthias, A. (2004).
+The responsibility gap: Ascribing responsibility for the actions of learning automata.
+Ethics and Information Technology, 6(3), 175-183.
+Matthias' 2004 paper "The responsibility gap: Ascribing responsibility for the actions of learning automata" explores the ethical challenges that arise when assigning responsibility for the actions of advanced artificial intelligence systems, particularly those capable of learning and autonomous decision-making.
+Here are the key points:

+1. The Responsibility Gap: Matthias introduces the concept of a "responsibility gap" that emerges when AI systems become so complex and autonomous that neither the programmers nor the users can be held fully responsible for their actions.

+2. Learning Automata: The paper focuses on learning automata - AI systems that can modify their behavior based on experience and adapt to new situations without direct human intervention.

+3. Traditional Models of Responsibility: Matthias argues that traditional models of ascribing responsibility, which rely on concepts like intentionality and foreseeability, break down when applied to advanced AI systems.

+4. Unpredictability: A key issue is the inherent unpredictability of learning automata.
+Their ability to adapt and learn means their behavior cannot be fully anticipated by their creators or users.

+5. Programmer Responsibility: The paper examines why programmers cannot be held fully responsible for the actions of learning automata, as they cannot foresee all possible outcomes of the system's learning process.

+6. User Responsibility: Similarly, users cannot be held fully accountable, as they may not understand the complex decision-making processes of the AI system.

+7. Legal and Ethical Implications: Matthias discusses the challenges this responsibility gap poses for legal systems and ethical frameworks, which typically require clear attribution of responsibility.

+8. Societal Impact: The paper considers the broader societal implications of deploying AI systems for which no one can be held fully responsible.

+9. Potential Solutions: While not providing definitive answers, Matthias suggests that new models of shared or distributed responsibility may be necessary to address this gap.

+10. Future Research: The paper calls for further interdisciplinary research to develop ethical and legal frameworks that can adequately address the responsibility challenges posed by advanced AI systems.

+Matthias' work highlights a crucial ethical challenge in AI development and deployment, emphasizing the need for new approaches to responsibility and accountability as AI systems become more autonomous and complex.

 #### Noë, A. (2004).
 Action in perception.
 MIT Press.